Awale-Abdi/Powerbi-nyc-taxi-operations-revenue-dashboards/README.md

 This **Power BI analytics project** analyzes ~**49 million records** to uncover patterns in **demand, revenue generation, operational efficiency, and data quality**.

-I **built the entire poject in a single day** to validate that I could **rapidly execute a full business intelligence pipeline** from raw data ingestion to executive-level reporting in a real-world setting.
+I **built the entire poject in 2 days** to validate that I could **rapidly execute a full business intelligence pipeline** from raw data ingestion to executive-level reporting in a real-world setting.
 Wanted to test how much I had mastered Data Analysis utilizing Power BI and am proud of my work on this project.

 The final project integrates **Amazon S3 for data stoage**, applies a **star-schema data model**, and delivers **three interactive dashboards** designed for executive decision-making.
 The final output also includes a **full executive report** highlighting key insights, limitations, and actionable business recommendations.